QueerPregnancyApp/myQueerPregnancyApp/README.md

 - 📆 Week-by-week visual and content updates based on gestational stage
 - 🗂️ Organized component structure and modular Express routes
 - 🛠️ Built with accessibility and inclusivity in mind
+- ⚖️ Know Your Rights: State-by-state legal rights information for LGBTQI+ parents, including parentage, adoption, and abortion protections, with links to official sources for verification.

 ## 🚀 Getting Started